ollytom/apub/doc/apas.md

 a collection of small programs operate on files and streams, relaying messages out to the Internet or delivering to mailboxes on the filesystem.
-But it's so much more limited and poorly designed than upas that I was hesitant to even write this bit!
+(But it's so much more limited and poorly designed than upas that I was hesitant to even write this bit!)

+An important difference from existing Fediverse software is that **apas** only represents Activities as messages.
+There are no application-specific data structures like posts, toots, comments, or pages.
+Messages can be files in a filesystem, which simplifies implementation significantly.

 ### 2.1 Messages